Just down the street from my flat, there’s a brown door.

 According to the article in La Vanguardia, it can cost 8000€ a month or more for a commercial space on a well-trafficked street in downtown Barcelona.

 A lot of local shops can’t afford to stay open.
-Try making 8000€ a month – plus enough to cover all your other expenses – selling loaves of bread.
+Try making 8000€ a month for your rent – plus enough to cover all your other expenses – selling loaves of bread.
 It’s tough.

 There’s also the licensing issue.
 City Hall makes it difficult for certain types of businesses – in theory, to protect the locals living in the neighborhood – so the cannabis places open with licenses to be flower shops.
 There are a lot of florists on and around the Rambla already.
 And the cannabis shops sell seeds, along with everything else: therefore, they’re flower shops.